-Section 10.7. - Board of Fire Commissioners.
+Section 12.6. - Board of Fire Commissioners.

-There shall be a Board of Fire Commissioners consisting of five (5) members who shall be Administrative Appointments of the First Selectman for a term of three (3) years.
+There shall be a Board of Fire Commissioners consisting of five (5) members who shall be Administrative Appointments of the First Selectman for a term of three (3) years, which terms shall be staggered.
 One (1) member shall be appointed to the commission who is not a member of either Fire Company.
 One (1) member shall be appointed from a list of two (2) nominees elected by majority vote at a meeting called for such purpose and submitted by the Great Hill Hose Company.
 One (1) member shall be appointed from a list of two (2) nominees elected by majority vote at a meeting called for such purpose and submitted by the Citizens Engine Company.
 If two names are not submitted for these positions by either company, the First Selectmen may appoint the company's nominee from any fireman in that company who is in good standing.
 One (1) member who is nominated by the Great Hill Hose Company shall be appointed.
 One (1) member who is nominated by the Citizens Engine Company shall be appointed.

+The duties of the Board of Fire Commissioners shall be as set forth in the Connecticut General Statutes.

-Section 10.7.1. - Fire Marshal's Department.
+Section 12.6.1. - Fire Marshal's Department.